 - Facecam: Used in π and Requiem for a Dream, which popularized it.
 One of the DVD bonus features included with π is a clip of Sean Gullette testing out a Face Cam while walking around New York.

-- Fan Disservice: Not the man himself, but he somehow managed to make Jennifer Connelly performing a lesbian sex act on stage (Requiem for a Dream) and Natalie Portman making out with Mila Kunis (Black Swan) terrifying.
+- Fan Disservice: He somehow managed to make Jennifer Connelly performing a lesbian sex act on stage (Requiem for a Dream) and Natalie Portman making out with Mila Kunis (Black Swan) terrifying.

 - Production Posse: Matthew Libatique was the cinematographer of his films except The Wrestler, Clint Mansell made the score for all of them except mother! and Andrew Weisblum was the editor for the last four.
 Mark Margolis, who plays a main role in π, has small roles in all of Aronofsky's following films.
 Additionally, Ellen Burstyn has roles in Requiem for a Dream and The Fountain, and Sean Gullette appears in both π and Requiem for a Dream.
 Stanley B. Herman also plays a Dirty Old Man in π, Requiem for a Dream, and Black Swan.
 James Jean has done promo art for The Fountain and Noah and also did the first two teaser◊ posters◊ for mother!.